BestJuly/IIC/README.md

 Ours (shuffle + res) |  **74.4**  |  **38.3**
 Ours (shuffle + v)  |  67.0  |  34.0

-**Residual clips + 3D CNN** The residual clips with 3D CNNs are effective.
+**Residual clips + 3D CNN** The residual clips with 3D CNNs are effective, especially for scratch training.
 More information about this part can be found in [Rethinking Motion Representation: Residual Frames with 3D ConvNets for Better Action Recognition](https://arxiv.org/abs/2001.05661) (previous but more detailed version) and [Motion Representation Using Residual Frames with 3D CNN](https://arxiv.org/abs/2006.13017) (short version with better results).

 The key code for this part is
 ```